 “Play is essential to a child’s development.
 It’s how children learn to understand and master their experiences,” says Banta.
 And weapon play—even if you don’t like or support it—is still child’s play, after all.
-So if you’ve got a little boy (or girl) with a penchant for playing games with guns, Banta has four ideas to help him channel his play into learning.
+So if you’ve got a little boy (or girl) with a penchant for playing with toy guns, Banta has four ideas to help them channel play into learning.
 Here’s how:

-4. Look beyond the bang-bang-bang and open up his imagination.
+4. Look Beyond the Bang-Bang-Bang and Open up Their Imaginations

 Certain types of toys—like superhero action figures that come with weapons and accessories—tend to encourage more aggressive play.
 These types of toys can also encourage rote play (or playing out the same story over and over) rather than more open-ended or imaginative play, which is so essential to a growing child’s development and learning.